-High impact business pressenting start with clarity of intention.
+High impact business pressenting starts with clarity of intention.
 In other words, we must know exactly how we want our audience to feel the moment we finish presenting.

 The typical response we hear are the words, ‘informed and engaged’.

-If you start out with the sole intention of leaving your audience feeling nothing more than ‘informed and engaged’ you could easily bore them.
-That’s not the kind of feeling I’m encourgage.
+If you start out with the sole intention of leaving your audience feeling nothing more than ‘informed and engaged,’ you could easily bore them.
+That’s not the kind of feeling I’m promoting.